 Other kinds of cheese also go to homemade pizza toppings.
 But, mozzarella is the most common and popular one among others.
 Sometimes, chefs mix up different cheese variants, but mozzarella is always the dominant one in proportion.

-Unfold Your Confusion Layers About What Kind of Cheese Do Professional Pizzerias Use
+What Kind Of Cheese Do Professional Pizzerias Use?

 Professional pizzerias usually have a mixture of multiple kinds of cheese to balance the texture and the flavors.
 Mozzarella is always the primary cheese choice for them.
 But they mingle it with other types of cheese to add textures and flavors.